pfoo360/BurgersOrSalads/README.md

 - error handling for more edge cases
 - better responsive web design and using more media queries to accomodate more screen sizes
+- using Google Maps API (unfortunately, it is a paid service so an iFrame was used instead)
 - form-handling/data-cleaning in the back-end
 - think of a better name for the app
 - use less emojis